Bianca Andreescu: 2015–18: ITF titles, WTA Tour doubles final

-Andreescu won two more $25k titles in early 2017, which helped her break into the top 200 of the WTA rankings.
+Andreescu won two more 25k titles in early 2017, which helped her break into the top 200 of the WTA rankings.
 After losing in qualifying at the French Open, she was able to qualify for the main draw at Wimbledon.
 She lost her Grand Slam debut to No. 105 Kristína Kučová.
 Later in the month, she was awarded a wildcard into the main draw of the Washington Open.
 She defeated Camila Giorgi in the opening round, her first win on the WTA Tour.
 In her next match, she upset world No. 13, Kristina Mladenovic, to advance to the quarterfinals, where she lost to Andrea Petkovic.
-A few weeks later, she made her Canadian Open main draw debut as a wildcard, losing to No. 55 Tímea Babos.
+A few weeks later, she made her Canadian Open main-draw debut as a wildcard entrant, losing to No. 55 Tímea Babos.
 Andreescu entered qualifying at the US Open, but lost her opening match.
 In the last stage of the season, she had more success in doubles.
 She reached her first WTA final in doubles with compatriot Carson Branstine at the Tournoi de Québec.
-They finished runner-up to top seeds Tímea Babos and Andrea Hlaváčková.
+They finished runners-up to top seeds Tímea Babos and Andrea Hlaváčková.
 She then partnered with compatriot Carol Zhao to win the doubles title at the $60k Challenger de Saguenay.
-Andreescu's best ranking during the year was No. 143 and she finished the season at No. 182.
+Andreescu's best ranking during the year was No. 143, and she finished the season at No. 182.

-Andreescu did not play any WTA Tour-level matches in 2018.
+Andreescu did not play any tour-level matches in 2018.
 She entered qualifying for all four majors, but did not qualify for any of them.
 She came the closest at the French Open and Wimbledon, falling one match short at both.
-Andreescu played primarily at the $25k level, reaching four finals.
+Andreescu played primarily at the 25k level, reaching four finals.
 She had two runner-up finishes in April and two titles late in the season.
-One of her best results at higher-level events was a quarterfinal at the $100k Midland Classic.
-She also reached the semifinals of the $60k Challenger de Granby, where she withdrew due to a back injury.
+One of her best results at higher-level events was a quarterfinal at the 100k Midland Tennis Classic.
+She also reached the semifinals of the 60k Challenger de Granby, where she withdrew due to a back injury.
 This injury kept her out of the Canadian Open.
 After attempting to qualify at the US Open, she did not return to competition until late October.
 Andreescu's two late-season titles helped her finish the year at No. 152 in the world.